step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

 <p align="justify">

-This tutorial is included [mysql](https://www.mysql.com/) configuration for test and none test environment.
+This tutorial is included [MySQL database](https://www.mysql.com/) configuration for test and none test environment.

 Some parameters can be included in mysql URL connection are as follows.